kylemd/HSBC-AU-Statement-Parser/readme.md

 ## About

-HSBC Australia Statement Parser is a collection of js scripts that leverages the [pdf2json](https://github.com/modesty/pdf2json) node.js module to parse transaction data from pdfs.
+HSBC Australia Statement Parser is a CLI tool that leverages the [```pdf2json```](https://github.com/modesty/pdf2json) node.js module to parse transaction data from PDFs.
-This collection only works on HSBC Australia debit-like account statements (home loans, offset accounts, etc).
+This tool currently works on HSBC Australia debit-like account statements (home loans, offset accounts, etc).
 \
-This **DOES NOT**  work for credit card statements.
+This tool **DOES NOT**  work for credit card statements.
 \
-I do not have HSBC statements in other regions to test against, so your mileage may vary.
+I do not have HSBC statements from other regions to test against, so your mileage may vary.

+## How it works

+1. ```pdf2json``` is used to first convert PDF statements in a chosen folder into a single ```JSON``` object file, sorted by statement date (based on metadata).
+PDF data is not manipulated in any way in this step.
+See [```pdf2json```](https://github.com/modesty/pdf2json) for more information on the data structure.
+2. ```JSON``` data is then filtered and parsed based on expected positions of each column that exists in transaction tables.
+3. The parsed data is populated into an array and passed onto [```write-excel-file```](https://gitlab.com/catamphetamine/write-excel-file) to generate an MS Excel workbook, with separate sheets per account.

 ## Installation